Travelling with Roots

 We always carry a first aid kid and a portable oxygen canisters for emergencies

 Average of two guides are provided for a group of 10 people

 Creating “Shared Value”

 We respect the local traditions and customs.
 We will always brief you regarding these each time you travel to a different location.
 We encourage you to be open and free while travelling to these locations and invite you to explore the region in its true sense.

 We focus on engaging local communities in our work to create livelihoods locally.
-Most of our camps/homestays are managed by the local villagers and local youth is engaged as guides/hosts
+Most of our camps/homestays are managed by the local villagers and local youth is engaged as guides/host

 We organize workshops to train local communities and youth for technical training in mountain guiding, hospitality and responsible tourism.
-If you are interested in contributing, go to our work with us section.
+If you are interested in contributing, do write to us.